Return to Home Page

 Looking back towards Beinn Dearg Bheag and Beinn Dearg Mor:

-Really enjoyed this walk, albeit it was a long one.
+I really enjoyed this walk albeit it was a long one.
+Definitely one of my favourite walks/scrambles to date.